abpframework/abp-samples/MassTransitDemo/README.md

     }
 ```

-Note: You can define your model `OrderCancelledEto` as a class, interface or record but MassTransit recommends [record](https://docs.microsoft.com/en-US/dotnet/csharp/whats-new/csharp-9#record-types) as best practice.
+Note: You can define your model `OrderCancelledEto` as a class, interface or record but MassTransit recommends [record](https://docs.microsoft.com/en-US/dotnet/csharp/whats-new/csharp-9#record-types) as the best practice.

 We're ready to focus on the consumer side (payment service).
-Firstly lets should with configuration in `PaymentServiceHttpApiHostModule` under the `EShopOnAbp.PaymentService.HttpApi.Host`
+Firstly let's implement the configuration in `PaymentServiceHttpApiHostModule` under the `EShopOnAbp.PaymentService.HttpApi.Host`

 ```csharp
 public class PaymentServiceHttpApiHostModule : AbpModule